semgrep/semgrep-docs/docs/contributing/semgrep-contributing.md

 Now you can run `semgrep --help` from anywhere.

-If you have installed `semgrep-core` and `spacegrep` from source, there are convenient targets in the root Makefile that let you update all binaries.
+If you have installed `semgrep-core` from source, there are convenient targets in the root Makefile that let you update all binaries.
 After you pull, simply run

 ```
 make rebuild